kjolley/BIGSdb/Upgrading_README.txt

               New Perl modules: Net::Oauth and Crypt::Eksblowfish::Bcrypt
               required.
 Version 1.12: Change of authentication and seqdef database structures.
+Version 1.13: Change of seqdef and isolate database structures.

 Details can be found below.